 Under the Home Health Value-Based Purchasing (HHVBP) model, your Medicare payment will no longer rely solely on the patient's condition and the number of visits provided.

 Agencies that outperform national quality benchmarks could see bonus payments of up to 5% above their claim amount.
-Conversely, those performing below the average may face reductions of up to 5%.
+But, those performing below the average may face reductions of up to 5%.
 For example, if your agency typically bills $5 million annually, even a 5% bonus or reduction could equate to a $250,000 swing in revenue.

 At The Home Health Consultant, we’ve helped countless agencies navigate complex industry changes like this one.
 Our expertise lies in simplifying compliance, enhancing operational efficiency, and empowering agencies to achieve top-tier quality scores.